Ensembl/ensembl-dauphin-style-compiler/readme.md

 ### Technology Architecture

-The following diagram was take from [tech-arch.md](peregrine-guide/tech-arch.md) found in `peregrine-guide`
+The following diagram was taken from [tech-arch.md](peregrine-guide/tech-arch.md) found in `peregrine-guide`

 ```mermaid
 flowchart LR